-Cherry blossoms to reach "peak bloom" in Washington
+Cherry blossoms to reach 'peak bloom' in Washington

-(CNN) — Away from the often-partisan debates in Washington, there is much discussion about a flower.
+(CNN) — Away from the often partisan debates in Washington, there is much discussion about a flower.

 Specifically, lots of people want to know when some of the US capital's most precious flowers will reach "peak bloom."

-The blooming of Washington, DC's cherry blossoms is now predicted to reach its peak on April 1, two days later than the start of the original predicted peak bloom dates of April 3-6, according to the National Park Service and the city's Cherry Blossom Watch.
+The blooming of Washington, DC's cherry blossoms is now predicted to reach its peak on April 1, two days earlier than the start of the original predicted peak bloom dates of April 3-6, according to the National Park Service and the city's Cherry Blossom Watch.

 Cherry blossom experts define peak bloom as the day when 70% of the Yoshino variety cherry blossoms are open on the cherry trees surrounding the Tidal Basin.